kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/06-ways-to-pay/articles/07-types-of-transfers-for-sending-gbp/content.md

+# Ways to pay
-# Types of transfers for sending GBP
+## Types of transfers for sending GBP
 There are 3 types of transfers you can use to send GBP through Wise directly: Low cost, Fast and easy, and Advanced.

 ### Low cost transfer